We are no longer accepting applications for new hire guides for the 2024 climbing season.

 Most guides begin on our domestic programs in Washington guiding on Mt.
 Rainier and in the North Cascades.
 Those who successfully complete 1-2 seasons in Washington are often asked to guide on expeditions such as Denali, Aconcagua, or the Mexico Volcanoes.
 A select few guides will be offered the opportunity to join us as guides in the Himalayas, on Kilimanjaro, and in Antarctica.

-Qualified applicants will be invited to attend a week-long training/try-out in the spring of 2015.
+Qualified applicants will be invited to attend a 10-day New Guide Training/Assessment in the spring.
 This training is designed to familiarize guides with the teaching methods and philosophy of Alpine Ascents guiding.
 Those who successfully complete this training will be scheduled for the summer season and are expected to be available from May-September.
 Housing is provided for guides between most trips.

-Guides with 5+ years of professional mountaineering guiding experience are welcome to send an employment resume, completed climbing resume, and letter of interest to [email protected].
+Applications for the 2024 season are OPEN.
+Guides with 5+ years of professional mountain guiding experience are welcome to send an employment resume, completed climbing resume, and letter of interest to [email protected].
 Guides will be interviewed and hired based on need and availability.

+Applications for the 2024 Denali season are OPEN.
 Guides with significant Alaska guiding experience who meet the above criteria and are interested in working in our Alaska program should send an employment resume, completed climbing resume, and letter of interest to [email protected].
 Preference will be given to guides with successful Denali guiding experience.
 Qualified guides will be interviewed and hired based on need and availability.

-Please submit the following to Guide Manager Assistant, Mary Brown at [email protected]:
+Please submit the following to the Guide Manager, Mary Brown at [email protected]:

 - Completed Pre-Employment Application

-- Copies of current medical training certifications.
+- Current Wilderness First Responder (WFR) or equivalent; CPR certifications.
 Indicate your intention to obtain or recertify if not current.

 Alpine Ascents is an equal opportunity employer actively encouraging applicants of age, race, religion, color, handicap, sex, physical condition, developmental disability, sexual orientation or national origin.